EqualExperts/play-async/README.md

 ##Example PlayAsync controller

-uk.gov.hmrc.play.asyncmvc.example.controllers.ExampleAsyncController	- Example async controller where the client is disconnected from the Future.
+com.equalexpertsplay.asyncmvc.example.controllers.ExampleAsyncController	- Example async controller where the client is disconnected from the Future.
 The example is based on the ExampleNormalController controller where the Future and Result have been separated.

 ## Installing